18F/eng-hiring/_pages/resume-review.md

 These won't necessarily feed into the formal score the person receives at this step, but if you spot stuff like this, it's good to make a note of it to pass on to the phone screen and/or interviews for clarification.

-### 2. Review responsibilities and accomplishments
+### 2. Review responsibilities, accomplishments, and relevant experience

-Next, look at each role, and what the candidate has written about that role.
-This is also quick: another minute or two.
+Next, look at each role, and what the candidate has written about that role. his is the time consuming part, but as you get more familiar with each crediting plan it'll get quicker.

-You’re looking to see:
+For each role, you're looking to see:

 - What were the candidate's responsibilities in that role?
 - What were their accomplishments relative to those responsibilities?
 - Are these applicable to the crediting plan you've got in front of you?
-If so, make a note of the relevant items on the checklist or wherever else you're talking notes.

-Candidates who don't clearly indicate what their job was and don’t have clear accomplishments will get low scores -- you're looking for specifics that match the crediting plan.

-### 3. Review relevant experience

-Next, look to see how well their submission aligns with the requirements for the job.
-This is the time consuming part, but as you get more familiar with each crediting plan it'll get quicker.

 One by one, take the criteria from the job scoring guides, and compare against the experience the candidate has cites.
 As you find relevant experience, mark it off.

-### 4. Bonus items
+### 3. Bonus items

 If you've got a candidate who's already clearly qualified (e.g. has shown 4+ criteria in each competency already), you can skip this step.
 But if not, you can look at a candidate's cited volunteer work, open source contributions, and the like -- there may be additional relevant experience there.